mahima-manik/nextjs-tailwind-responsive-starter-code/README.md

 2. [ESLint](https://eslint.org/): ESLint statically analyzes your code to quickly find problems.
 3. [npm Intellisense](https://marketplace.visualstudio.com/items?itemName=christian-kohler.npm-intellisense): Visual Studio Code plugin that autocompletes npm modules in import statements.
 4. [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss): Super useful VSCode plugin that autocomplete suggestions for Tailwind CSS and provides instant CSS preview.

+## 🫡 Contributing
+👍🎉 First off, thanks for taking the time to contribute! 🎉👍
+- You can log any defects or suggestions as GitHub issues [here](https://github.com/mahima-manik/nextjs-tailwind-responsive-starter-code/issues).
+- To contribute code, fork this project and submit a pull request with your changes and add a brief description of your contribution.